 As the quantity of the variable factor is increased relative to the fixed factors, total product rises.
 We can find out from this total product curve as to what is the position 'of the average and the marginal product curves.
 Average product of the variable factor with OA units employed is total product (AM) divided by the total units of the factor being used (OA).
 Here the average product is the maximum and is equal to the marginal product.
-The increments to total product made by employment of additional units of the variable factor continue to increase till the last unit on A. Marginal product continues to increase to increase to find product becomes less than the average product, and average product, after attaining a maximum at the point P, starts defining.
+The increments to total product made by employment of additional units of the variable factor continue to increase till the last unit on A. Marginal product continues to increase.
+After point of inflexion F total product increases but the rate of increase becomes less and less, that is the marginal product becomes less than the average product, and average product, after attaining a maximum at the point P, starts defining.
 The marginal curve always falls faster than the average curve.
 Total product is the maximum (BK) when OB units of the variable factor are employed.
 Henceforth if more units are employed total product declines and marginal product becomes negative.